Female Health: Information for Women

 Women have specific health care needs during their life cycle.
-Understanding and education about women's health is an important series of topics that includes a number of subjects such as Female Anatomy, The Female Reproductive System, Hormones, Diseases which are More Common in Women, Cancer, and Cosmetic Concerns.
+Understanding and education about women's health is an important series of topics that includes several subjects such as Female Anatomy, The Female Reproductive System, Hormones, Diseases which are More Common in Women, Cancer, and Cosmetic Concerns.
 During a woman's life they may also have health care concerns related to Menstruation, Sexuality, Fertility, Birth Control and Infertility, Pregnancy, Motherhood, Menopause, and Post Menopause issues.
-Education in regards to these health care concerns is important and can help lead to a healthy and happy life.
+Education regarding these health care concerns is critical and can help lead to a healthy and happy life.

 From a skeletal perspective, women have a wider hip-to-knee ratio than men, as well as hamstrings that are not as strong as those found in males.
 Women's legs are somewhat longer, while their torsos are shorter than men of similar size.
 Women have less bone density, a lower center of gravity, and less muscle mass.
 These differences are important to note because women sustain different sports injuries than men do.